Yefym707/Game/README.md

 supplies.
 If a previous run was saved, you'll be offered to load it instead.
 Available difficulties are **easy**, **normal**, and **hard**.
 If unsure, press Enter for the defaults.
 You can optionally enable a cooperative mode where all survivors must escape together.
+If you want the full board-game experience you can enable manual dice input and enter your own rolls.
+Selecting scenario
-Selecting scenario **0** launches a full four-part campaign, automatically progressing to the next chapter after each victory.
+**0** launches a full four-part campaign, automatically progressing to the next chapter after each victory.
 Scenario **1** tasks you with finding an antidote and returning to the starting tile.
 Scenario **2** requires locating both car